-SCHOOL POLICY JBH---RELEASE OF A STUDENT DURING THE SCHOOL DAY

-In recognition of the responsibility of the district to parents for the health, welfare and safety of students, building principals will not release a student during the school day except to a student's lawful custodian as defined by Kansas law and whose identification is verified to the satisfaction of the principal or upon written or verbal request of a lawful custodian, which request shall be verified to the satisfaction of the principal.
+SCHOOL POLICY JBH---RELEASE OF A STUDENT DURING THE SCHOOL DAY is verified to the satisfaction of the principal or upon written or verbal request of a lawful custodian, which request shall be verified to the satisfaction of the principal.
 The name, address and telephone number of the lawful custodian shall be entered on the permanent record of the student in accordance with board policy JBC and JBH - R.